 8. Trampled By Turtles

 That is my introduction to the most bluegrass artists in the world.
-Although this tyle of music is not popular, and someone says it is quite old, it should be developed by the young singers.
-We hope to see bluegrass can be traditional but trendy in modern music world.
+Although this type of music is not popular, and someone says it is quite old, it should be developed by young singers.
+We hope to see bluegrass can be traditional but trendy in the modern music world.